dev-nitinb/ClientRemoteAppIpc/README.md

 # ClientRemoteAppIpc
-This is a simple example to demonstrate ipc (inter process communication) between two application.
-Here we use Bound Service with Messenger to communicate betwwen activity of Client App with Remote Service
+This is a simple example to demonstrate ipc (inter process communication) between two application using Messenger.
+Here, we send data from client app sends to remote service.
+Remote service replies to the responds to the request by giving response.

 #### Output:
 <p align="center">